Helperbird/website/src/pages/help/how-to-favorite-a-feature-in-helperbird.md

 ---
 layout: templates/help.html
 title: How favorite a feature in Helperbird
-description: Discover how to favorite a feature in Helperbird on Chrome, Firefox, Edge extension.
+description: Discover how to favorite a feature in Helperbird.
+Making it appear first in the list.
-keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome,